-If your puppy has just been neutered you’re likely wondering how long he will need to wear his cone.
-This article will explain just that, and more about puppies, neutering, and recovery.
+If your puppy has just been neutered you’re likely wondering how long he/she will need to wear their cone.
+This article provides an official answer and includes extra tips on recovery.
+Let’s get into it!

 How Long Does The Cone Need to Be Worn?